MichaelELeonard/CryptoClustering/README.md

 <img src="Readme Pics/PCA Pic 7.png" width="327" height="40">

 To identify the best value for K for the PCA data, the data was plotted to an elbow curve for analysis.
-The ideal value for K was again identified as four.
+The ideal value for K was identified as four.

 <br>
 <img src="Readme Pics/PCA Pic 2.png" width="581" height="248">